UsmanAli-1/TinDog-Project/README.md

 # TinDog-Project
-i develop this website using html css and bootstrap .
+i develop this website as a pratice project in order to learn bootstrap .